-In this article, I’ll walk you through the complete process of creating an online course if you’ve been wondering how to do so.
+In this article, I’ll walk you through the complete process of creating an online course.

-You can read our In-depth Teachable Review to learn more about the platform, benefits, pricing, pros & cons
+You can also read our In-depth Teachable Review to learn more about the platform, benefits, pricing, pros & cons.

 1. Choose your most profitable course idea